-Doc: VLT-MAN-ESO-19500-4106

-Issue: Issue 5.10

-Date: Date April 2019

-Page: 177 of 186
+Doc: VLT-MAN-ESO-19500-4106 ESO FORS Pipeline User Manual Issue: Issue 5.13 LOU i ono i ipenne ober mundur Date: Date 20th May 2021 Page: 177 of 185

-Solution: If you are dealing with MOS/MXU data, change the smoothing box sizes using the parameters -- dradius and --sradius.
-Alternatively, instead of the default median smoothing, a polynomial may be used to fit the large scale trend: the degree of the fitting polynomial should be specified via the --ddegree parameter.
+Solution: If you are dealing with MOS/MXU data, change the smoothing box sizes using the parameters -- dradius, --dradius\aver, and --sradius.
+Alternatively, instead of the default smoothing, a spline may be used to fit the large scale trend: the number of knots in the fitting spline is specified via the --d\nknots parameter.
+Note that the spline fitting is done after any smoothing.

-Solution: If you are dealing with LSS/LSS-like data, change the --sdegree parameter, indicating the degree of the polynomial fitting the large scale illumination trend along the spatial direction.
-Alternatively, instead of the default polynomial fitting a median smoothing may be applied: --sdegree should be set to -1, so that the smoothing box sizes can be specified with parameter --sradius.
-Along the dispersion direction, the recommended normalisation is to use a median smoothing of 10 pixels (--dradius=10 and --nknots=-1).
+Solution: If you are dealing with LSS/LSS-like data, change the --s\degree parameter, indicating the degree of the polynomial fitting the large scale illumination trend along the spatial direction.
+Alternatively, instead of the default polynomial fitting a median smoothing may be applied: --s\degree should be set to -1, so that the smoothing box sizes can be specified with parameter --sradius.
+Along the dispersion direction, the recommended normalisation is to use a median smoothing of 10 pixels (--dradius=10, --dradius\aver=-1, and --d\nknots=-1).